js302/ReStore/docs/encryption.md

 **What Gets Encrypted:**

-- **All file and directory backups**: Full, Incremental, and Differential backups
+- **All file and directory backups**: Full, Incremental, and file-level Differential backups
 - **System component backups**:
   - Installed programs list and Winget restore scripts
   - Environment variables (user and system)
   - Windows registry settings (personalization, taskbar, File Explorer, etc.)
 - **Everything**: Once encryption is enabled, all new backups (file and system) are automatically encrypted

+Current scope note: encryption applies to the final archive that is uploaded.
+In today's implementation, Differential mode still uploads whole changed files inside an encrypted archive rather than a binary delta patch.

 **Restoration:**